Smuggler's Gulch: Barrier construction

 In 2010, irrigation was installed on the fill to encourage growth of vegetation to reduce erosion, which would assist in stabilizing the earthen fill.
 Beginning in October 2011, native vegetation began to be installed by United States Customs and Border Protection (CBP) in order to rehabilitate areas affected by the installation of the border barrier across the gulch; this has stabilized the fill, which has seen reduction of height change from 0.5 cm per year, to 0.1 cm per year, all but eliminating sedimentation.
 After the barrier was completed in the gulch the area has been described as "nearly impenetrable"; however, even with these alterations to the terrain, it has not stopped all smuggling.
 As recently as June 2019, a small number of people have continued to evade CBP agents within the gulch.
 Due to the decrease in people crossing the border in the gulch, sensitive areas in the Tijuana River Estuary are no longer trampled upon.

 At the base of the filled portion of the gulch, underneath the border barrier, are two 10 × 10 ft culverts to allow water flow.
 Following the construction of the border barrier in the gulch, a water channel was created to allow water from the gulch to flow into the Tijuana River; this channel is dredged and excavated yearly to remove trash, debris, and sands, which clog the channel.
 These items that are removed, originating from Tijuana, are waste from various sources, including hospitals and home construction.
 A sediment basin was built in the gulch in 2006; when the basins are emptied about 15,000 cuyd of trash and sediment are removed.
 Removed sediment is deposited in a former quarry located in the Tijuana River Valley.

 As of October 2015, the gulch south of Monument Road and north of the Mexico–United States barrier is owned by the County of San Diego.
 The gulch between the Mexico–United States barrier, and the Mexico–United States border, are federal lands.

+In the Summer of 2022, a 42 in sewer line in the Mexican side of the canyon broke, causing the sewage it was caring to flow through the canyon into the Tijuana River; it was repaired in December 2023.
+Due to the flow of sewage into the Tijuana River beaches in South San Diego County were considered unsafe for human usage due to high bacteria levels.
+The County of San Diego declared a state of emergency due to the increase of sewage flowing from Mexico into the Tijuana River, however the State of California did not declare a state of emergency at the state level.